-Begin by removing the heatsink over the M.2 slots, as shown in the image to the right.
-The upper heatsink is secured with five (5) screws, which remain in place after being loosened.
+Begin by removing the heatsink over PM1, as shown in the image to the right.
+If you plan on installing additional M.2 devices at this time, then also remove the larger heatsink.
+The upper heatsink is secured with two (2) screws, while the larger heatsink is secured by four (4) screws.